Easy Campfire Potatoes

 Instructions

 • Wash the potatoes well under running water and cut them into chunks.
-Transfer them into a large bowl.
+Transfer them to a large bowl.
 Add the seasoning and toss the potatoes until all the potatoes are well coated.

 • Peel and cut the onion in half and cut each half into slices.
 Separate the slices and add them to the bowl altogether with rosemary (remove the stems).
 Mix.